 As a singer, Ed has consistently performed both ensemble and solo work with dozens of ensembles across the United States.
 In his hometown of Chicago, he frequently performed with organizations including Bella Voce, the Chicago Choral Artists (where he served as bass section leader), the Chicago Symphony Chorus, and the Grant Park Music Festival Chorus.
 Beyond Chicago, he has worked intensively with Chanticleer as part of their Sonoma Choral Workshop, and was recently an Artist-in-Residence at the Des Moines Choral Festival.
-Now a proud Kansas Citian, he is thrilled to serve as bass section leader and assistant choirmaster at St. Andrew’s Episcopal Church, to sing in his fourth season with the William Baker Festival Singers, and to sing in his second season with the Grammy Award-winning Kansas City Chorale.
+Now a proud Kansas Citian, he is thrilled to serve as bass section leader and assistant choirmaster at St. Andrew’s Episcopal Church, to sing in his fifth season with the William Baker Festival Singers, and to sing in his third season with the Kansas City Chorale.

 Ed has studied composition at Knox College, the Chicago College of Performing Arts at Roosevelt University, and the University of Missouri-Kansas City, primarily with Marta Ptaszyńska, Kyong Mee Choi, Stacy Garrop, Chen Yi, James Mobberley, and Zhou Long.
 He has studied voice with Sarah Moran, Stacey Tappan, Jim Collins, Gianna Rolandi, and Vinson Cole.

 A selection of Ed's works are published through MusicSpoke; all other works are available to peruse/purchase on request.

 Banner photograph by Malcolm Cook, all subsequent photographs by John Williams.

 Up-to-date list of works.
 Scores may be purchased through MusicSpoke (where linked) or by directly contacting the composer.